naoto613/ai_products/README.md

 -- chatbot--

 This chat bot learned a conversation history of SNS, and you can feel talking with a friend by using this.
+To play this one, you need to place "bot.txt" at the same folder.

 -- automation_machine_learning--